Causes of karma in Jainism: Influx of Karma

 The āsrava, that is, the influx of karma occurs when the karmic particles are attracted to the soul on account of vibrations created by activities of mind, speech and body.
 Tattvārthasūtra, 6:1–2 states: "The activities of body, speech and mind is called yoga.
 This three-fold action results in āsrava or influx of karma."
 The karmic inflow on account of yoga driven by passions and emotions cause a long term inflow of karma prolonging the cycle of reincarnations.
 On the other hand, the karmic inflows on account of actions that are not driven by passions and emotions have only a transient, short-lived karmic effect.

 Causes of influx

-The karmas are attracted to the consciousness by combination of the following factors pertaining to action—instrumentality, process, modality and motivation Thus, the karmas are attracted and bound on account of combination any element of the following four factors:
+Karmic particles are attracted to the consciousness by a combination of the following factors pertaining to action—instrumentality, process, modality and motivation Thus, the karmas are attracted and bound on account of combination any element of the following four factors: